WHEN ANY DISASTER STRIKES, CREASION IS ALWAYS AT THE FOREFRONT PROTECTING THE MOST VULNERABLE COMMUNITIES AND SECURING THEIR LIVES AGAINST ALL ODDS.

 Through the project, we intend to assist individuals and communities affected by disasters.
 We aim to bring long- term and sustainable change to communities where beneficiaries act as active recipients of help.

 In the 2015 Nepal Earthquake, Rebuild for Change (RFC) was introduced.
 RFC is a one- of-a kind project that successfully integrated technology, communal feeling and eco- sustainability.
 It activated and empowered the local community and provided vocational trainings to them while initiating rehabilitation programs such as Model Village in Burunchuli, Lalitpur, RFC Schools and Padhero.
+Community initiatives to rebuild 50 houses in Burunchuli and 1000+ temporary shelters for displaced households along with reconstruction of schools such as Shree Higher Secondary School of Sindhuli in 2017 are some of our prominent activities.

 REBUILD FOR CHANGE AIMS TO REBUILD SUSTAINABLE AND EARTHQUAKE- RESILIENT HOMES AND CREATE A FOUNDATION FOR LONG- TERM SOCIO- ECONOMIC DEVELOPMENT